aicip/DDE-MGM/Upload file by command line.md

-# Upload a file to Bitbucket via command line
+# Upload files to Bitbucket via command line

 ## Pre-requisite
-* git (installed on the work station)
+* git (installed on the AICIP work station)

 An easy way is to remote the work station